 Urban Gardens, Farmers’ Markets and Produce Stands

-- Farmers' Markets - farmers' markets are allowed in any zone district, except in residential zone districts on properties where the primary use is a single- or two-family home.
-Farmers' markets require a business license, which you may apply for through the city's Sales Tax Division.
-For more information...
+- Farmers’ Markets - farmers’ markets are allowed in any zone district, except in residential zone districts on properties where the primary use is a single- or two-unit home.
+Farmers’ markets require a business license, which you may apply for through the city’s Sales Tax Division.
+Farmers' Markets Guide

 - Produce Stands - a produce stand is a temporary structure where agricultural products such as raw vegetables, fruits, herbs, flowers, plants, nuts, honey, and eggs are sold.
 Value-added agricultural products which are made from raw agricultural products such as jams and jellies may also be sold from produce stands.
-Produce stands require a business license, which you may apply for through the city's Sales Tax Division.
+Products sold must have been primarily grown, raised, or produced on the same property where the stand is located.
+Produce stands require a business license, which you may apply for through the city’s Sales Tax Division.
 Produce stands on residential properties must also follow the rules for home occupations.
-For more information...
+Produce Stands Guide

 Building Code Revision Regarding Hoop Houses

-In addition to the zoning code amendments, the city also made updates to the building code that eased requirements for hoop houses.
-See Ordinance 1494 adopted by City Council in June 2011.
+Ordinance 1494 adopted by City Council in June 2011 made updates to the building code that eased requirements for hoop houses.
 Hoop houses are temporary greenhouses with a semi-circle shape that typically have a plastic covering.
 Many people use hoop houses as an affordable way to extend the growing season.
 These structures range from very small greenhouses set up in private backyards, to very large structures used on commercial farms or in retail settings.

-The city's changes to the building code made the regulations for hoop houses more flexible.
+The city’s changes to the building code made the regulations for hoop houses more flexible.
 Now, any hoop house that is 400 square feet or less in size is exempt from building permit.
 Hoop houses that are 400 to 1,000 square feet in size require a building permit, but they have less strict requirements for wind and snow load.
 This is because hoop houses typically have a form of plastic or fabric covering that makes it difficult to meet the wind and snow load requirements set for permanent structures.
-For more information, contact the Building Division or the Planner of the Day in the Zoning Division.
+For more information, contact the Building Division.